Networking-for-Arduino/Arduino-Networking-API/ArduinoNetAPIDev.md

 Method [`disconnect`](https://www.arduino.cc/reference/en/libraries/wifi/wifi.disconnect/) in WiFi libraries leaves the WiFi network.

+`disconnect()` should not clear static IP settings.
+Next `begin` should use the same static IP configuration if `config` was not used to change or clear static IP.

 ### setHostname (DHCP)

 Method [`setHostname`](https://www.arduino.cc/reference/en/libraries/wifinina/wifi.sethostname/) provides a way to set the hostname sent with the DHCP request.
 In some WiFi libraries this name is used for the locally started AP too.